Rijksmuseum/rijksmuseum.github.io/oai.md

 This request will return the object description of the Nightwatch (SK-C-5).

 ### Response
-An object description is included in the XML file as a record.
+An object description is included in the XML response as a record.
 The header includes an identifier and date stamp.
-The metadata element includes fields based on the metadata format definitions, in this case [Dublin Core](http://dublincore.org):
+The metadata includes fields based on the metadata format definitions, in this case [Dublin Core](http://dublincore.org):

 {% highlight xml %}
 <record>